kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Bug Fixes

-**Trish's problem-solving approach**: *"Bug fixes are like solving puzzles.
+**Glow's problem-solving approach**: *"Bug fixes are like solving puzzles.
 You need to understand the problem, find the root cause, and implement a solution that prevents it from happening again."*

 1. **Reproduce the bug** consistently
 2. **Identify the root cause** through debugging